Managing bipolar disorder symptoms could be the key to top performance and long-term success in any job.

 Every job presents challenges that typically come with different levels of stress.
 And every person brings their own personal history to their position, including mental health conditions.

-While living with bipolar disorder can present difficulties in working a steady job, many people with this condition enjoy successful careers.
+But, while living with bipolar disorder can present difficulties in working a steady job, many people with this condition enjoy successful careers.

 Whether you work with the public or in an office, collaborate with a team or work alone, managing symptoms of bipolar disorder may be the key to excelling professionally.